arnaudin/arnaudin.github.io/_projects/making-things.md

     content: |
       ### Bike Bell Mount

-      A desired bell could not be mounted on a particular handlebar setup, so I designed and printed this extender.
+      A desired bell could not be mounted on a particular handlebar setup, so I designed and printed this extender to work with an existing mount.

   - section_layout: 2col
     images: